 - B. If the JUDICIAL COUNCIL receives, either through judgment or settlement, a monetary recovery for a cause of action assigned under this section, the Proposer shall be entitled to receive reimbursement for actual legal costs incurred and may, upon demand, recover from the JUDICIAL COUNCIL any portion of the recovery, including treble damages, attributable to overcharges that were paid. - C. Upon demand in writing by the Proposer, the JUDICIAL COUNCIL shall, within one year from such demand, reassign the cause of action assigned under this section if the Proposer has been or may have been injured by the violation of law for which the cause of action arose and (a) the JUDICIAL COUNCIL has not been injured thereby, or (b) the JUDICIAL COUNCIL declines to file a court action for the cause of action.
 (See Government Code section 4554.)

 15. AMERICANS WITH DISABILITIES ACT

 The JUDICIAL COUNCIL complies with the Americans with Disabilities Act (ADA) and similar California statutes.
-Requests for accommodation of disabilities by Proposers should be directed to the ADA Coordinator for procurement matters of the JUDICIAL COUNCIL.
+Requests for accommodation of disabilities by Proposers should be directed to Judicial Council, Manager for Contracts.